pickmultivalue/MakefileBuilder/README.md

 **CONVBP2DIR *BP_file***

-additionally ZUMBLDMAKE has an option to automatically do this (see below).
+additionally JUTIL_BLDMAKE has an option to automatically do this (see below).

 ## Installation/Setup
 >You will need access to GNU make of non-Windows or nmake.exe for Windows.